 Ah fabric… so many stitchers end up with a massive stash of fabric over the years, and many end up with several favourites.
 I have a couple of favourites depending on what I’m working on.

 5. Aida: Fiddler’s Cloth (oatmeal Aida)

 For Aida, I really like Fiddler’s Cloth (an oatmeal Aida that sometimes has little flecks in it).
 For me it gets nice and soft in my hands as I’m working with it, and it has a lovely rustic feel to it.
 It goes with most patterns as it’s a nice neutral colour, but gives the finished project a bit of a vintage vibe.

-For linen, I’ve been using a lot of Zweigart’s 28 count Cashel linen in Antique White.
+For linen, I’ve been using a lot of Zweigart’s 28 count Cashel linen, I often use Antique White (shown is Butter Cream).
 I find this white slightly “softer” than regular white, and it stitches up beautifully.
 Zweigart has amazing fabrics that are very high quality, and they’re very soft in your hands to stitch with.